Texas Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Flexible pickup and delivery locations near major highways reduce carrier costs.
-Wide roads and parking lots are easier to navigate than neighborhood streets.
-Ask your carrier about highway-accessible alternatives to save money.
+Choosing pickup and delivery locations near major highways reduces carrier costs.
+Wide roads and accessible parking lots make truck navigation easier than narrow neighborhood streets.
+This flexibility directly lowers your shipping expenses.

 3